-TFMPP is an N-monosubstituted piperazine derivative available as either base or the hydrochloride salt.
-The base form is a slightly viscous yellowish liquid. hydrochloride salt is a white solid.
+TFMPP is an N-monosubstituted piperazine derivative that is available as either the base or hydrochloride salt.
+The base form is a slightly viscous yellowish liquid, whereas the hydrochloride salt is a white solid.
 TFMPP base is an irritant.
-The structure of TFMPP is shown below.
+The structure of TFMPP is shown below: